Legal briefing | |

 UK prospectus regime

-• Offer to the public – One of the main aims of the reform is to clarify the distinction between "admission to trading" and "offer to the public", both of which have historically been triggers for a prospectus being published.
-Going forward there would be a general prohibition on public offers of securities and all public offers without a prospectus would be unlawful unless they fall into one of the specified exemptions, some of which are the same as the existing ones.
-The current exemption for offers below €8m would be abolished.
-Going forward, exemptions would include, amongst others:
+• Offer to the public – Going forward there will be a general prohibition on public offers of securities and all public offers would be unlawful unless they fall into one of the specified exemptions, some of which are substantially the same as the existing ones.
+Exemptions will include, amongst others:

 • the current 150 person exemption;